xemul/cylang/README.md

 in this value, otherwise `;` results in the 2nd value.
 It's token meaning is the "default value".

-`|~` maps a list or a map.
-It evaluates next token and grabs one more token, then for each element from the 1st one evaluates the grabbed 2nd token (to refer to the list element or map value use a cursor token) then puts the result into the resulting list or map.
+`|` converts (maps or filters) a list or a map.
+It evaluates two next tokens and then for each element from the 1st (it should be a list or a map) calls the 2nd one (it should be a command block).
+If the command block returns a value (with it becomes a value of the result, if it just finishes -- the result is not modified.
 For maps the key to be used is inherited from the original map.

-`|:` filters a list (or a map).
-Works similarly to map, but the 2nd token should result in a boolean value meaning that the respective element (a cursor) should be included into the resulting list or not.
+Roughly speaking convertion token is equivalent to the list loop, with the exception that it results in a new collection and return from the commands block doesn't abort the conversion.

 ## Launching